 Hammer Meat Tenderizer

-Hammer style meat tenderizers are the tool that most people think of when they say “meat tenderizer”.
+Hammer-style meat tenderizers are the tool that most people think of when they say “meat tenderizer“.
 They strongly resemble a carpenter’s hammer, with a long shaft and a heavy, squared-off head.
-We have a whole post on “meat mallets” – which are basically the same thing.
-They’re great for applying maximum force to a tough cut of meat, but can be hard on the wrists and hands if used for long periods of time.
+We have a whole post on “meat mallets” – which are the same thing.
+They’re great for applying maximum force to a tough cut of meat but can be hard on the wrists and hands if used for long periods.

 Paddle Meat Tenderizer

-Paddle style meat tenderizers look like an air hockey striker with an extended handle.
-They take a little bit more effort to get meat fully tenderized, but have the advantage of being extremely easy on the hands, wrists, and elbows.
+Paddle-style meat tenderizers look like air hockey strikers with an extended handle.
+They take a little bit more effort to get meat fully tenderized but have the advantage of being extremely easy on the hands, wrists, and elbows.
 Great for anyone who’s going to be tenderizing a lot of meat.

 Bladed Meat Tenderizer